lcsirmaz/minitip/README.md

 #### USAGE

-When the command line contains an entropy expression, it is checked for validity.
+When the command line contains an entropy expression, it is checked for validity (see the section [METHOD](#method) below).
 Additional constraints can be specified as additional arguments.
 Example:

     PROMPT> minitip '[a,b,c,d]+(e,b|c)+(e,c|b)+(b,c|e)>=0'
     [a,b,c,d]+(e,b|c)+(e,c|b)+(b,c|e)>=0